About 3-Person IVF

 They play important roles in helping regulate cellular energy use and

-cell growth.
+cell growth, particularly with regards to metabolism, obesity, and lifespan.
 Mitochondria are of special interest because they possess

 their own genome, independent of the main cellular genome housed in the